-What is the precourse in mathematics?
+What is the Precourse in Mathematics for Informatics?

 You will also get to know your fellow students in the practice groups.
-Participation in the precourse is voluntary and not required.
+Participation in the pre-course is voluntary and not required.
 However, it can help you to be successful in your studies.

-Organizational matters
+Organizational Matters

 When?

-The course lasts three weeks and takes place from Thursday, September 14 to Thursday, October 5, 2023 in German and English.
-Here you can find the schedule (as of September 13, 2023).
+The course lasts three weeks and takes place from Tuesday, September 9 to Tuesday, September 30, 2025 in German and English.
+Here you can find the schedule (as of September 5, 2024).
 After each math lecture, there will be about 15 minutes reserved for questions in the chat.

 Where?

 Lectures will be held online – exceptions are the last four lectures in October.
 The link to the stream can be found on the Moodle page of the course.
-The last four lectures on October 4 and 5, 2023 will take place in lecture hall 1 (room 00.02.001) in the MI building of the TUM campus in Garching.
+The last four lectures on September 29 and 30, 2025 will take place in lecture hall 1 (room 00.02.001) in the MI building of the TUM campus in Garching.
 However, they will also be broadcast online via the same link as the previous lectures.

 The exercises will take place online and in seminar rooms in the MI building of the TUM campus in Garching.
 You have the possibility to choose between attending an online and a face-to-face exercise.
 The information about your exercise room – should you wish to attend the face-to-face exercises – will be published here after the end of the registration period or communicated to you via email.
 The links to the online exercises can also be found on Moodle.